saydeking/saydeking.github.oo/content/authors/admin/_index.md

     url: https://www.cse.usf.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include behavioral analysis, human computer interaction and automated deception detection.
+bio: My research interests include behavioral analysis, human-computer interaction, and automated deception detection.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Human Computer Interaction
+  - Human-Computer Interaction
-  - Human Behaviorial Analysis
+  - Human Behavioral Analysis

 # Education to show in About widget
 education: